We know it can be hard to decide which program or opportunity is best for you when there are so many travel programs out there.

 - Tried & Proven Methodology

 - Free Time

-It's no secret that the overall program fee for a semester with ILP is a screamin' deal once you think about everything that is included for an entire semester.
+We really do try to make this as affordable as possible.
+The program fee for an ILP semester totally covers a ton of what you'd pay out of pocket for on a short trip — here's everything that is included for an entire semester.
 But, if you're still feeling a little overwhelmed even after seeing the cost breakdown (in comparison to a normal semester at school), don't forget that there are a few simple things to do that can get you major discounts!

 Once you've been accepted to the program, you'll get all the info about our three different payment plans.
 Instead of having to pay everything up front (although that is an option), you are only required to pay an initial deposit of $270.
 From there, the other installments will be due as your date of departure gets closer.

 We know that living on a student budget is a real thing, and since we want to make this a realistic opportunity for as many young adults as possible, you get to choose which plan works best for your financial situation and income.

 Not all of the countries we send volunteers to require a visa.
 But, if yours does, we take care of that for you!
 No messy paperwork or deadlines for you to worry about.
 And since this is also included in your program fee, there is no additional cost for you, whether the price of your visa is $40 or $400 — that's a huge savings that most language programs abroad don't include.

 Have you ever been looking over the prices of international study abroad programs or world travel programs (often $1,000+ per week) to then see that you will be required to pay for your own airfare on top of the total program fee?
 We're talking an additional $800-$1,800.
 Ouch!